 Work Accident Attorney Indianapolis

 Hurt on the job in the Indianapolis area?
 Indiana law firm Hocker Law, LLC, is ready to fight for your rights.
 We handle third-party liability claims.

 Workplace accidents in Indiana can result in serious injuries or a fatality.
 If you or a loved one was hurt at work, you may face an injury that leaves you unable to do your job for weeks, months or even permanently.
 You may face permanent disabilities.
 If your loved one died in a work accident, you may wonder how you can pick up the pieces.
 Your loved one may have been the sole breadwinner - in addition to someone who provided emotional support.

 Knowing what to do after an injury at work can be confusing.
 Many people assume all they need to do is tell their employer and everything will be taken care of by their company.
 But workplace accidents are often much more complicated than many people realize.

 That's why injured workers throughout Indiana turn to Hocker Law, LLC for the legal help they need after their workplace accidents.
 If someone other than your employer was responsible for the accident, you may have grounds to pursue a personal injury claim against that third party.
-Personal injury lawyer Brett E. Osborne, a legal professional with more than two decades' experience, represents clients with third-party claims in on-the-job accidents.
+Our legal professionals represent clients with third-party claims in on-the-job accidents.

 (Note: Hocker Law, LLC does not handle workers' compensation claims, but we do represent injured workers with third-party liability claims.
 If you were injured but do not have a third-party claim, we can refer you to a workers' comp attorney.)

 We are prepared to help you sort through the details and get justice.
 Our attorneys have extensive experience handling a variety of workplace accident cases and can work with you every step of the way.